-Changing the data in a field

-Suppose some data gets entered incorrectly-through misspelling or a typo.
+Changing the data in a field Suppose some data gets entered incorrectly-through misspelling or a typo.
 Let's say you needed to update a nickname in a student's record.
 To change it you would do the following.

-Locate the record in which you want to make the change (for this exercise select any record you like)

-Click in the entry box for the field name that needs to be changed (use any entry in the Nick Name field for this exercise)

-Change it to some other nick name in the same way you would in a word processor

-All of the exercises in this section were by way of recapitulating what you learned in Lesson 7.
+Locate the record in which you want to make the change (for this exercise select any record you like) Click in the entry box for the field name that needs to be changed (use any entry in the Nick Name field for this exercise) Change it to some other nick name in the same way you would in a word processor All of the exercises in this section were by way of recapitulating what you learned in Lesson 6.
 Now let's move on to learn some more advanced features of the Access database.

-8.3 SEARCHING AND QUERYING A DATABASE

-This is a powerful function of the Access database.
+8.3 SEARCHING AND QUERYING A DATABASE This is a powerful function of the Access database.
 You can find anything in the database if you know what to do.
 All you have to do is give Access any set of characters as the key for a search of the database, and the system will find that set of characters, if it exists, even if it is just a part (a subset) of a larger word or phrase.
 There are several ways you can do this.
 But first you need to open another, larger, database onto the Access Desktop.

-Close the Students 2007 database document and from the Office button menu select Open

-The disk containing your Office 2007 Work Files should still be in the drive.
+Close the Students 2010 database document and from the File menu select Open The disk containing your Work Files for Office 2010 should still be in the drive.

-Open the Birds database (inside the Access folder of your Office 2007 Work Files), then, in the Objects menu on the left side of the database window (see Fig. , open the BirdSightings Form (not the Table)

-Finding a single record using data from a specific field
+Open the Birds database (inside the Access folder of your Work Files for Office 2010), then, in the Objects menu on the left side of the database window (see Fig. 8.8), open the BirdSightings Form (not the Table) Finding a single record using data from a specific field BirdSightings

+BirdSightings

+Forms

+Form View

 You often may need to locate and display the contents of one particular record, or set of records, based on data from one specific field.
-The function Find, which is in the Edit menu, is the Access command to do this.
+The function Find, which is in the Home Ribbon > Find Group, is the Access command to do this.
 It works much the same as when you use the Find command in the word processor, which you learned about in Lesson 2.

 Suppose, for example, you wanted to find the record for the bird with the Common Name Northern Oriole in the Birds database.
 Here is how you do this.